Gross rentals in CRE is (generally) the total amount paid by a tenant to a landlord*, every month.

-Generally, but not always
+Generally, but not always:

 - Gross rentals = net rentals + “operating costs“

-- Gross rentals excludes electricity and water
+- Gross rentals exclude variable costs like electricity and water

 Note – there are no “hard and fast” rules in CRE generally..
 (Thus, specifically, there is no, not yet, industry-wide definition of the term gross rentals for landlords).
 Different prospective landlords are entitled to structure their gross rentals differently.
 The end lease terms and conditions in a leasing deal are subject to negotiation** between all parties.